Pylons/pyramid/docs/glossary.rst

     used; in its place is a dot.
   View
     A "view" is a callable which returns a response object.
 It should accept two values: :term:`context` and :term:`request`.
+An alternate calling convention allows a view to be defined as a a callable which only accepts a single ``request`` argument.
 A view is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
+See :ref:`views_chapter`
-See :ref:`views_chapter` for more information about :mod:`repoze.bfg` views.
+    for more information about :mod:`repoze.bfg` views.
   View name
     The "URL name" of a view, e.g ``index.html``.
 If a view is configured without a name, its name is considered to be the empty